hertogp/jabs/README.md

     the range.
 Note that the lhs-fields must be numeric and must exist.

-### ipf - [fx,..]=ipf:filter[.csv],src,dst[,srv]
+### ipf - [fx=]ipf:filter[.ipf],src,dst[,srv]

 information:
-    filter rows and add columns based on a matching rule
+    filter rows using filter.ipf's definitions

 description:

-    'ipf:' loads the rule-set given by filter.csv and uses the listed src,dst,port-fields to try and match them against the filter.
+    'ipf:' loads the rule-set given by filter.ipf and uses the listed src,dst and optional srv fields to try and match them against the filter.
 The filter is cached in case the same filter is used again for tagging instead of filtering (or vice versa).

     If no lhs-field fx is given, rows with a negative match will be filtered out.
-Otherwise, the tag from the first rule to match will be assigned to fx.
+Otherwise, the fx column is fill with True/False based on whether the row matched a filter rule.

     The rhs-fields, except the first one which should refer to an existing filter file on disk, should be existing columns in the dataframe.

-    The filter[.csv] file should list a rule-base with columns: rule, src_ip, dest_ip, dest_port, action, tag.
-Something like:
+    The filter[.ipf] file should look something like:

-    rule,src_ip,dest_ip,dest_port,action,tag
-    1,10/8,10.10.10.10,80/tcp,permit,intranet1
-    2,10/8,10.10.10.11,5000-6000/tcp,deny,drop-rule1
-    ,10/8,10.10.10.12,,,
-    3,any,any,any,deny,generic-drop
+    dns 53/udp 53/tcp 4.4.4.4 4.4.8.8
+    dns-cf 1.1.1.1

+    ~(dns1) any > dns    @ dns : permit = {"tag": "google dns"}
+    ~(dns2) any > dns-cf @ dns : permit = {"tag": "cloudflare dns"}
+    ~(dns3) any > any    @ dns : permit = {"tag": "other dns"}

     Example:
-    tag=ipf:myfilter,my_src,my_dest,dport         # dport is eg 80/tcp
-    tag=ipf:myfilter,my_src,my_dest,dport,dproto  # dport,dproto = 80,17
+    tag=ipf:myfilter,src,dst

-### ipfget - fx[,..]=ipfget:filter[.csv],src,dst,srv,gx[,..]
+### ipfget - fx[,..]=ipfget:filter[.ipf],src,dst,srv,gx[,..]

 information:
     get filter match object's data-fields gx,.. and assign to fx,..

 description:

-    'ipfget:' loads the rule-set given by filter.csv and uses the listed src,dst,service fields to try and match them against the filter.
+    'ipfget:' loads the rule-set given by filter.ipf and uses the listed src,dst,service fields to try and match them against the filter.
 The filter is cached in case the same filter is used again later on.

-    Any existing lhs-fields will be overwritten and created otherwise.
+    Any existing lhs-fields will be overwritten or created otherwise.

-    The rhs-fields must specify the columns to use for src ip, destination ip and service, followed by the fields to retrieve from the match object as specified by the ipf-filter.
+    The rhs-fields must specify the columns to use for src ip, destination ip and service, followed by the fields to retrieve from the match object as specified by the ip-filter.
 All rhs-fields must exist, either in the dataframe (the first 3) or in het match object returned by the filter.
-So its handy if the extra datafields of the filter are known (see below).

-    An ipf filter is a csv file with mandatory fields: rule,src,dst,srv followed by optional data fields.

-    The match object's data fields can be retrieved using ipfget:

-    my_tag,my_attr=ipfget:file.csv,src,dst,service,tag,attr
+    See ipf command for an ip filter example.
+Assuming the filter lists a json object for each rule that contains fields `tag` and `attr`, you could pull them into columns of their own like so:

+    tag,attr=ipfget:my-filter.ipf,src,dst,service,tag,attr

 ### ipl - fx,..=ipl:table,fy,g1,..